Attend an Event

-The Friends of the Historical Museum and Old Idaho Penitentiary sponsor a monthly Brown Bag Series of programs September through August at the Idaho State Historical Museum and June through August at the Old Idaho Penitentiary.
+The Friends of the Historical Museum and Old Idaho Penitentiary sponsor a monthly Brown Bag Series of programs.
+From June 2014 until the Museum renovation and expansion is completed, the programs will be held at the Washington Group Plaza, Central Auditorium.
 The series includes twelve sessions by celebrated experts on dynamic aspects of Idaho history, covering a wide range of topics of interest to a variety of age groups.
-The Brown Bag programs take place the second Tuesday of every month, from noon to 1:00 pm.
-The Brown Bag Series is held at the Idaho Historical Museum (except for the 2013 season) and the Old Idaho Penitentiary except when those sites are unavailable and an alternate site is used.
-Attendees are welcome to bring lunch; coffee and punch are provided.
-Friends of the Museum members and ISHS members are admitted free.
+The Brown Bag programs take place the second Tuesday of every month, from noon to 1:00pm.
+Admission is free, donations are welcome.

 National History Day in Idaho